dthyresson/ai-movie-mashup/README.md

 [👀 Watch the Demo](https://screen.studio/share/jvLL9oeI)

--- Old demo. a little out of date. new one coming soon with the agent streaming.

-## Important !!!
+## Important

-This app is not deployed.
-It's a work in progress.
+This app is deployed on Cloudflare.

-You should run locally with `pnpm dev` and check it out.

-I would not deploy until I can ensure rate limiting is in place to prevent abuse and runaway AI charges.

-The `api` is open currently and thus accessible to all and open so you will want to use the [AI Gateway ](https://developers.cloudflare.com/ai-gateway/) to both cache and limit the usage.
+The AI Gateway is used to cache and limit the usage of the AI models.

-If you choose to deploy, your do so knowing that you are responsible for the cost of the AI usage.
+You may get rate limited by the AI Gateway FYI.

 ## Features